Looking for the best mince pies to serve to guests this Christmas? Read on to find the results of our mince pie taste test.

 How the best luxury mince pie taste test worked

 Six members of the olive team conducted a blind taste test to find the most flavoursome luxury mince pies.
 We tasted eight mince pies from various brands.
-The group choose a first place winner for traditional and non-traditional mince pies, and then other alternatives that we tried.
+The group choose two joint winners, a runner-up and the best alternative mince pie.
+We then listed other mince pies that we tried.

 The results for the best mince pie taste test

 About the mince pies: All-butter pastry filled with a mincemeat made from vine fruits, golden cherries, almonds, stem ginger and spices, all soaked in sherry.

 Comments: These were the most traditional mince pies, with a juicy, gently-spiced mincemeat and good ratio of filling to crisp pastry.
 We loved the decorative finish.

 Price: £10 for a box of 12, bettys.co.uk

 About the mince pies: Hobbs House Bakery have been making mince pies for over 30 years, and these ones are filled with mincemeat, currants, citrus peel and mixed spice.

 Comments: These mince pies had a crunchy, shortbread-style pastry case with a plump, juicy fruit filling and pleasant citrus notes.

 Price: £5.25 for a box of 6, hobbshousebakery.co.uk

 About the mince pies: Dunn’s bakery have been baking in Crouch End since 1820.
 These mince pies have a shortcrust pastry and a sweet mincemeat filling, using a recipe that has been passed down through the generations.